 The focus of this course is the development of supra-national and international agencies and entities.
 The United Nations, the European Union, the IMF, the World Bank, trading blocs, and other specialized agencies are studied as examples-in light of increasing economic interdependence in the international system.
-Prerequisite: POL 101

-POL 376W International Environmental Politics
+POL 376 International Environmental Politics

 It has become increasingly apparent in recent years that environmental problems have been proliferating and nation-states are not able to cope with them individually.
 International cooperation is essential to finding and applying solutions.
 This course will first examine the nature and the sources of the main environmental problems affecting the lives of nations, such as climate change and its effects, including the ozone layer and the greenhouse effect, acid rain, desertification, pollution, disposal of radioactive and chemical waste material, etc. Students will look at the environmental problems connected to trade globalization and the question of sustainable development and will study how states have tried to deal with these problems and the role of international organizations such as the UN and the EU and non-governmental organizations such as Greenpeace, etc. The effectiveness of international treaties such as the Kyoto Protocol and the problems in their application will also be examined.
-(This writing-intensive course counts towards the Academic Writing requirements.)
-Formerly POL 276.
-Students who have previously earned credit for POL 276 cannot earn credit for POL 376.